habib33-3/prep-master-frontend/README.md

 3. **Pagination**:
    - Exercises are paginated to improve navigation through large datasets.
    - Pagination is handled by search parameters in the URL, and the page number is updated automatically.

+---

+Feel free to check out both the frontend and backend repositories to start working on the application!